 Someone may point to John 6:28-29 as biblical evidence for the idea that faith is meritorious.
 But that would only be pitting Scripture against Scripture, since it clearly tells us justification is an unmerited gift of God.
 Jesus was not affirming faith to be a work, but rather instructing performance-oriented Jews that they need to place their trust in Him in order to be saved from the sin and condemnation.

 Justification is either obtained by grace or by works (Romans 11:6).
-It cannot be both, which automatically disqualifies the Catholic position.
-There is nothing meritorious about salvation being obtained by the grace of God through faith in Jesus Christ.
+It cannot be both, which automatically disqualifies the Roman Catholic position.
+There is nothing meritorious about justification being obtained by the grace of God through faith in Jesus Christ.

 "They were justified BY GOD because they did good deeds.
 Look at the previous 12 verses...Exactly!
 God looks at our works in judgment in order to determine if they are meritorious."